Kremlin critic Navalny was under police surveillance before falling ill - paper | Politics

 Citing security service sources, the Moskovsky Komsomolets described the timeline of his trip before he fell ill down to the number of rooms his team booked in a local hotel and the fact that Navalny chose not to sleep in the room booked under his name.
 An apartment rented for him by one of his supporters was discovered by police surveillance, the paper reported, when a sushi takeaway was ordered to the address by one of Navalny's supporters.

-"The scale of the surveillance does not surprise me at all, we were perfectly aware of it before," Navalny's spokeswoman Kira Yarmysh wrote on Twitter.
+"The scale of the surveillance does not surprise me at all, we were perfectly aware of it before," Yarmysh wrote on Twitter.
 "What is surprising, however, is that (security service sources) did not shy away from describing it."

 In its report, the Moskovsky Komsomolets paper cited security sources as saying that their surveillance of Navalny's movements did not reveal any suspicious contacts that could be related to his illness.
 Security services believe that if Navalny was poisoned, the incident took place either in the airport or on the plane, the newspaper wrote.